dicetrash/qusbip/README.md

 This project uses portions of linux kernel code with heavy modification I am unaffiliated with basically anyone and also sort of wish to remain anonymous.
 If any portion is not in complaince with license rules please just make an MR to fix it.
-This project is protected under GNU GPL v2 see the LICESE file in this project for more details.
+This project is protected under GNU GPL v2 see the [LICESE](https://github.com/dicetrash/qusbip/blob/master/LICENSE) file in this project for more details.

+## Acknowledgement
+I would like to thank the [QT team](https://www.qt.io/) for making a nice UI product and the [USB/IP](http://usbip.sourceforge.net/) team for making the usbip project that this uses